 Faux Finishes: Worry-Free Solutions for Busy Spaces

-Regardless of finish, our hands-down favorites are Home Depot’s Behr Premium Plus and Premium Plus Ultra (with the built-in primer) – both offer great coverage, durability and cleanability and are priced well.
+Regardless of finish, our hands-down favorites are Home Depot’s Behr Premium Plus and Premium Plus Ultra (with the built-in primer) – both offer great coverage, durability and clean-ability at a reasonable cost.
 In fact, Consumer Reports 2011 agrees with us 🙂 and lists these Behr paints as a top value.